junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 4 (Roll no. 425). (text: CR H5336-5337)
 - 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 4 (Roll no. 425).(text: CR H5336-5337)
 - 2010-07-01 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-07-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.